opnfv/compass4nfv/docs/installation-instructions/installation-instructions.rst

 Preface
 =======

-Before starting the installation of the Brahmaputra release of OPNFV when using Compass4nfv as a deployment tool, some planning must be done.
+Before starting the installation of the Brahmaputra release of OPNFV, some planning must be done.

 Retrieving the installation ISO image